 Safaris in Madhav National Park: 3-4 hour walking safaris, 4×4 drives and elephant rides.
 Temptation to hunt is great but the sport is strictly prohibited.
 Do not purchase or deal with any animal artefacts including skin, nail, bone, antlers or meat: You may inadvertently violate the Wildlife Protection Act 1973.

 Air: The Rajmata Vijaya Raje Scindia Airport, Gwalior lies within proximity at 120 km away.
 Raja Bhoj International Airport, Bhopal at 320km and Rani Ahilyabai Holkar Airport about 360 km far also serve Madhav National Park.

 Train: Gwalior located 120 km away is a busy Indian Railway junction on crossroads of India.
 Jhansi is 98 km away and Agra—home of world famous Taj Mahal is 225 km away.

 Road: Madhya Pradesh Road Transport Corporation, Uttar Pradesh State Road Transport Corporation, Uttarakhand State Road Transport Corporation serve Gwalior well with bus connections from major cities in northern India.

-6. Panna National Park And Tiger Reserve: By the river Ken
+6. Panna National Park And Tiger Reserve